aminagr/aminagr/README.md

 ## My Open Source Projects

+- **[NextJS Portfolio](https://github.com/aminagr/NextPortfolio)** : A fully responsive, SEO-optimized, multilingual, and ready-to-use portfolio template built with Next.js, React, Tailwind CSS, and CSS modules.
+This template includes all the essentials for a beautiful and functional portfolio, ready for easy customization.

 - **[My Inventory](https://github.com/aminagr/MyInventory)**: A Desktop Java Swing application designed for inventory managers to manage products, categories, suppliers, clients, and orders.

 - **[Learn Algerian Dialect](https://github.com/aminagr/AlgerianDialect)**: An innovative multilingual React app for learning the Algerian dialect, featuring interactive vocabulary lessons, quizzes, and a multilingual dictionary.
 Supports Arabic, French, English, Spanish, Italian, and Russian.